hans-vvv/ConfigBuilder/app/demos/meraki_api_integration/README.md

 - See: [View: test_create_ftg_dhcp_server_cfg.py](../../views/test_create_ftg_dhcp_server_cfg.py)
 - The two query instances returns normalized dicts that are merged into another dict.
 - The purpose of this view is to facilitate the Golden Test.
 Therefor the name of the file is prefixed with test/.
-- So the result is based on the test Excel file and mocked data from the Meraki API query class.
+- So the result is based on the test Excel file Meraki mocked data.
 - The printer class uses Jinja2 library to render the configuration dict.
 - The Jinja2 template can be found [here](../../templates/fortigate/dhcp_subtree.j2)